jotiheranbnach/system76-led-control/README.md

 ### Installing
-(optional) If you want to get it up and running and are fine with the basic modes I provided you may install it globally and put in a cronjob to let it start on boot li this:
+(optional) If you want to get it up and running and are fine with the basic modes I provided, you may install it globally and put in a cronjob to let it start on boot like this:

 ```bash

 ```

 To get it up and running for development:
 1. First open you CLI and go into the folder where you want to put the project (a folder will be created in the process).
 Then clone the repository: